bri-sc/special-topics-ai-ml/maths/maths.md

 # Why Maths?

-Machine learning is an inherently mathematical subject, with lienar algebra, statistics, and probability at its heart.
+Machine learning is an inherently mathematical subject, with linear algebra, calculus, and probability at its heart.
-Therefore, to ensure a comprehensive understanding of the topics in machine learning and artificial intelligence it is necessary to introduce important mathematical aspects.
+Therefore, to ensure a comprehensive understanding of machine learning and artificial intelligence topics, it is necessary to introduce important mathematical aspects.
-Some of the mathematics we cover here may already be familiar, but hopefully the recap is useful (or perhaps it is interesting to hear a slightly different explanation).
+Some of the mathematics we cover here may already be familiar, but hopefully, the recap is helpful (or perhaps it is interesting to hear a slightly different explanation).

 ```{figure} ./../images/ml-joke.jpeg
 ---